LakshmiSarojaSaiVeni/FakeJobPostDetection/README.md

 #  Fake Job Post Detection
 This project detects whether a job posting is **real** or **fake** using Machine Learning.

+### Dataset:
+- The dataset that is used is a smaple dataset.
+- The complete dataset can be downloaded  from kaggle.

 ### Features:
 - Word clouds for fake vs real job postings
 - Logistic Regression model for classification